Court process

 • the forfeiture of anything used to commit the offence.

-Additionally, upon conviction for a summary offence under the either the Coal Mining Safety and Health Act 1999 or Mining and Quarrying Safety and Health Act 1999, an Industrial Magistrate may, on application by the WHSP, order that a certificate of competency or site senior executive notice be suspended or cancelled.
+Additionally, upon convicting a defendant of a summary offence under the either the Coal Mining Safety and Health Act 1999 or Mining and Quarrying Safety and Health Act 1999, a Magistrate may, on application by the WHSP, order that a certificate of competency or site senior executive notice be suspended or cancelled.

 Appeals

 Appeals from decisions made by a Magistrates Court (summary matters) are usually brought pursuant to section 222 of the Justices Act 1886 and heard by a single judge of the District Court of Queensland.
-Appeals from decisions of an Industrial Magistrates Court are heard by a single judge of the Industrial Court of Queensland.
-Appeals from District Court decisions for category 1 offences (reckless conduct) and industrial manslaughter (indictable offences) are made to the Court of Appeal.
+Appeals from District Court decisions relating to indictable offences (category 1 offences and industrial manslaughter) are made to the Queensland Court of Appeal.

-Pursuant to the Justices Act 1886, the applicable period for parties to appeal a decision in a summary matter is one month from the sentencing date (or in the case of indictable offences, pursuant to section 671 of the Criminal Code, one calendar month).
-Under the Industrial Relations Act 2016, the applicable period for parties to appeal the decision of an Industrial Magistrate in a summary matter is 21 days.
+Pursuant to the Justices Act 1886, the applicable period for parties to appeal a decision in a summary matter is one month from the order (or in the case of indictable offences, pursuant to section 671 of the Criminal Code, one calendar month).

 Records of court process and decisions

-Decisions of Magistrates are usually not published.
+Decisions handed down by the Magistrates Court of Queensland are usually not published by the Court.
 Transcripts of court proceedings, including sentencing remarks, can be purchased from Auscript via 1800 287 274.
 Judgments from appeal decisions are usually published on the Queensland Supreme Court Library website.

 Recording of convictions

-The Magistrate or Judge determining a matter has the discretion to record or not record a conviction in accordance with section 12 of the Penalties Act.
+The Magistrate or Judge determining a matter has the discretion to record or not record a conviction in accordance with section 12 of the Penalties and Sentences Act 1992.